 Students will follow the Hill College EMS Program Student Handbook guideline, Section 11.03 Dress Code unless the specific clinical environment will not allow dress code policies (OR, OB, Cath Lab).
-Students not in proper uniform at their clinical/field internship rotation and will subject to disciplinary actions to include removal from the Hill College EMS Program.
+Students not in proper uniform will be dismissed from their clinical/field internship rotation and will subject to disciplinary actions to include dismissal from the Hill College EMS Program.

 - 1. Hill College EMS Program Uniform

 - 2. Hill College EMS Program Badge/ Other clinical site badges as required.

-- 3. Grev Polo shirt.
+- 3. Grey Polo shirt.

-- 4. Black shoes/boots.
+- 4. Hill College Grey Tee Shirt.

 - 5. Black or blue slacks with black belt.

-- 6. Closed-toed, black shoes with dark socks.
+- 6. Closed toed, black shoes with dark socks.

-- 7. Jackets may be worn in inclement weather, as long as they have been approved by the clinical coordinator.
-Jackets must be solid navy/black with no logo/insignia.
+- 7. Jackets may be worn in inclement weather, as long as they have been approved by the clinical

+- 8. coordinator.
+Jackets must be solid navy/black with no logo/insignia

-- 8. No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn while outside of the classroom building during skills training and during breaks.
+- No caps/hats will be worn in classroom environment or while attending clinical.
+Hats may be worn while outside of the classroom building during skills training and during breaks

-- 9. Watch with second hand.
+- 10. Watch with second hand.

-- 10. No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn while outside of the classroom building during skills training and during breaks.
+- 11. No caps/hats will be worn in classroom environment or while attending clinical.
+Hats may be worn while outside of the classroom building during skills training and during breaks

-- 11. Stethoscope
+- 12. Stethoscope

-- 12. Penlight/Flashlight Field Internship
+- 13. Penlight/Flashlight Field Internship

-- 13. Pen, paper, clinical handbook.
+- 14. Pen, paper, clinical handbook.